 One of the main features of my scales is that, instead of doing all of the scales every day, you practice a collection of scale patterns over only one scale per day.
 In fact, I often recommend that some students should practice one scale per week or even per month.
 It is this long term aspect of the scales that gives them socialization-like qualities.
 This extended time on a single scale works the same way in our minds as socialization does.

 When I gave the scale exercises this name, I did not know that other people use the same term with other definitions.
 By the time I learned this, it was too late for me to change them name.
 But that’s fine.
 The name still works and makes sense to those who understand the scales and their effectiveness.

 Benefits of Practicing Tonalization Studies

-What I didn’t know, back when I invented these scale exercises, was that the long term use of the Tonalization Studies would go so far beyond just benefiting the musicians’ technique in scales.
-There are some amazing benefits to practicing the Tonalization Studies that I hadn’t intended when I created them.
+What I didn’t know, back when I invented these trumpet scale exercises, was that the long term use of the Tonalization Studies would go so far beyond just benefiting the musicians’ technique in scales.
+There are some amazing benefits to practicing the Tonalization Studies that I hadn’t intended when I first created them.
 Here is a list of the benefits of practicing the Tonalization Studies:

-The finger technique you gain from practicing Tonalization Studies is technique that is immediately applicable to playing the instrument.
+The trumpet finger technique you gain from practicing Tonalization Studies is technique that is immediately applicable to playing the instrument.
 It is not technique for its own sake.
 Each scale or key offers it’s own set of fingerings and some keys tend to be more difficult than others.

 One of the best long term benefits of practicing the Tonalization Studies is the development of your ear.
 In musician lingo, when we refer to “your ear”, we are talking about your ability to hear pitches and discern if they are in tune or not.
 The Tonalization Studies have qualities that develop your ear without having to spend time specifically doing so.
 Just doing the exercises regularly is enough.